ibipul/CSE519/HW3/README.md

 ## Homework 3
 This is the sandbox of homework 3.
 Staged or relevant docs and code will be in this directory.

+All discussions that are needed towards the project are embedded in markdown cells in the notebook itself.

-All analytical work will go in a sub-directory named scratch.
+All analytical and experimental work will go in a sub-diectory named scratch.